 Maternity leave in Ukraine is 126 calendar days – 70 before and 56 days after birth.
 It can be extended to 140 days, and in some cases even to 180 days.
 While on maternity leave, the employee receives her full wages which are paid by social security.

 Mothers and fathers are allowed to take additional parental leave until the child turns three.
-However, this leave is unpaid, but parents with at least 2 children under 15 are entitled to 10 days of additional paid leave per year.
+This leave is unpaid, but parents with at least 2 children under 15 are entitled to 10 days of additional paid leave per year.

 On top of the leave entitlements detailed above, employees in Ukraine enjoy the following benefits:

 up to 30 days of unpaid leave to care for a sick family member

 up to 10 days of marriage leave

 study leave depending on the length of the exam period

 Furthermore, it is quite common for employers to provide their employees with private health insurance.